 The Marianne Cooke Johnsen Endowment in MathematicsGive!

 This scholarship aims to reward promising, well-rounded, female Math Majors.
 Anyone may gift to this endowment.
-The endowment that funds this scholarship was established by Melissa and Randy Johnsen in honor of their mother.
-Marianne was a UA alumna who majored in Psychology but loved, and dedicated much of her work, to mathematics and the teaching of mathematics.
+The endowment that funds this scholarship was established by Melissa and Randy Johnsen in honor of their mother, Marianne.

 The Marianne Cooke Johnsen Endowment was created by Melissa Johnsen and Randy Johnsen in honor of their mother.
 Marianne earned her Bachelor’s degree in Psychology from the University of Arizona in 1948, but it was her love of mathematics and teaching that inspired many students over her 30 year career.
 After a move to the San Francisco Bay area with her family, Marianne began working as an elementary school teacher in the Palo Alto school district.
 She was chosen to develop, implement and manage a successful program for gifted students.
 Cooke Johnsen went on to become a mathematics consultant for the district of 17,000 students.
 During this time, she authored five mathematics text books used by the district, primarily for children from 3rd to 6th grades.